TheRealToxicDev/InfinityBotsGuide/docs/changelog/site/v3.4.0/index.md

 ---

 ## Major Changes
-* Separate the API from the Base Website and Short Routes
+* Separate the API from the Base Website
+* Seperate the Short Site from the base Website
 * Multiple Backend Updates and Fixes.

 ---

+## Minor Changes
+* Skipped a few minor versions.